wirljordan/x-alerts-mvp/X_AUTH_SETUP.md

 3. Click "Sign in with X"

-4. You should be redirected to Twitter's authorization page
+4. You should be redirected to X's authorization page

 5. After authorizing, you'll be redirected back to your dashboard